mining-repositories-ERIS-2025/report/05_implementation.md

         ' edge case '
     ]
 ``

 This above classifies all commits into logical errors if they contain ' indentation ' and ' error ' in their commit message or the substring ' edge case '.

+Whilst this format for doesn't provide as much freedom for filtering as a regex would, this implementation is both easier to work with, and more lightweight than a complete regex implementation.

+## Stage 5 - Patch categorisation

+The second last stage of the pipeline performs another classification on which patch type the code is.
+This type of classification is independant compared to the bug classification.

+Given that patch classification is a lot harder to do than bug classification, we opted to make use of a rule based classifier.
+This classifier consists of a bunch of if/elif's statements arranged below each other creating a tier based classifier.
+This classifer makes use of the tokenisation performed in Stage 3 to make it's classifications making it more advanced than the classifier used in Stage 4.
+Like in stage 4 we arranged the classifiers such that the most stringent criterias were evaluated first.
+Using a hard coded rule based classifier like the one has limitations for extendability outside of modifying the code.
+We decided to use it since the criteris we needed to work with were much more stringent than what a json based classifier like the one made in Stage 4 could deliver.

+## Stage 6 - Data aggregation

+The last stage doesn't modify and data and merely acts as a data visualisation stage Here we take the insight extracted in Stage 5 and convert it into wisdom related to the overall relation between bug types and patch types.
+The stage produces a matrix plot with rows being patch types and columns being bug types.